AscendingPassage.com HOME PAGE.

 the lines of a railroad, which traverse it in company, and disappear

 in the empty horizon.
-And then too how paradoxical and ridiculous it
+Then too, how paradoxical and ridiculous it

-seems to be traveling here on full security and in a carriage!
+seems to be traveling here in the full security of a carriage!
 (The

 most commonplace of hackney-carriages, which I hired by the hour on

-have been thrown one upon the other and make great heaps of monsters.
+have been thrown one upon the other and make great heaps.

 Elsewhere they lie alone among the sands, as if lost in the midst of